 In the beginning, I just needed to get around riding motorbikes.
 And my iron horse was the best way to do that at a low cost with a bit of fun.
-I used it to go to work, to the store, visit friends, and maybe for some nights out every now & then.
+I used it to go to work, the store, visit friends, and maybe for some nights out now and then.

 So, coming to Thailand later in life, I still had my love for motorbikes.
 I found myself in motorbike heaven.
 These things are a way of life here, not just a way to get around.
 An adventure is still very much a part of this kind of lifestyle.

 In 2010, my friend Martin from Germany came to visit me.
 It was like a throwback to this original feeling.
 We have been longtime friends way back since high school.